Badlands (Swedish musical act)

 The DIY approach is crucial to the distinct Badlands sound, where Jaunviksna exclusively writes, records, produces and mixes all material.
-She is the founder of the electronic record label, arts platform and production company RITE in Malmö, Sweden, from where she also makes original music and sound designs for film and theater, transboundary arts and documentary, as well as production, remixes and mix work for other labels and artists.
+She is the founder of the record label, arts platform and production company RITE based in Malmö, Sweden, from where she also makes transboundary arts and documentaries, original music and sound designs for film and theater, as well as production, remixes and mix work for other labels and artists.